-A typical DRP committee consists of the following members:
+For example a DRP committee could consist of the following members:

-- The faculty advisor a CU Denver SEHD permanent graduate faculty member usually from the student's Concentration Area; - A second permanent graduate faculty member from CU Denver SEHD who has expertise in the topic or methodology of the DRP research study; and - A third member with a doctoral degree who may be another CU Denver permanent graduate faculty member, but is often a person with a terminal/doctoral degree from the partner site/organization of the DRP research study.
+- The faculty advisor a CU Denver SEHD permanent graduate faculty member usually from the student's Concentration Area; - A second permanent graduate faculty member from SEHD who has expertise in the topic or methodology of the DRP research study; and - A third member who may be another CU Denver permanent graduate faculty member, but is often a person with a terminal/doctoral degree from the partner site/organization of the DRP research study.
+A person from the partner site with a master's level degree and unique expertise, knowledge, and skills who plays a critical role in the partner site can be approved to serve on a DRP committee.

-NOTE: If the student includes a person on the DRP committee who is NOT a current permanent graduate faculty member with SEHD, the student MUST work with the DRP advisor to ensure that the person applies for and receives a temporary special graduate faculty appointment with CU Denver to serve ONLY on this committee.
+NOTE: If the student includes a person on the committee who is NOT a current permanent graduate faculty member with SEHD, the student MUST work with the DRP advisor to ensure that the person applies for and receives a special graduate faculty appointment with CU Denver to serve ONLY on your committee.

-This is done by sending the vitae of the committee member along with a Graduate FacultyAppointment-Special Form to Dr. Scott Bauer, Associate Dean, Advanced Education and Doctoral Programs who reviews the information before sending it to the Graduate School for approval.
+This is done working with Dr. Scott Bauer to complete the Graduate Faculty Appointment-Special Form and obtaining an electronic copy of the CV/resume of the committee member.
+Dr. Bauer reviews the information for approval.
 This is a critical step.
 A non-approved committee member WILL delay the DRP proposal defense, final DRP defense, and graduation!